MercierCharles/MercierCharles.github.io/research.md

 <div class="research-outline" markdown="1">

 You’ve just launched your startup.
 The idea is simple: create an online platform where college students all around Switzerland can connect, share ideas, and build communities.
-Early on, everything looks promising users are joining, discussions are active, and growth feels organic.
+Early on, everything looks promising— users are joining, discussions are active, and growth feels organic.

 Then things start to break down.